 |(Font Color)||Apply a color to the font|

-Click the drop-down arrow to the left of the rule in the Conditional Formatting form to view additional options.
+- Click the drop-down arrow to the left of the rule in the Conditional Formatting window to view additional options.

 Cloning is useful for replicating an existing complex rule for use in a similar new rule.
 To clone a rule, click the drop-down arrow to the left of the rule and select Clone Rule.

-- Click the Conditional Formatting icon in the left toolbar.
-The Conditional Formatting form appears listing all existing rules.
+The Conditional Formatting window appears listing all existing rules.

-- To turn off a conditional formatting rule you may want to use later, disable it by clicking the drop-down arrow to the left of the rule and selecting Disable Rule.
+- To temporarily turn off a conditional formatting rule (for example if you think you may want to use later), disable it by clicking the drop-down arrow to the left of the rule and selecting Disable Rule.
 (Select Enable Rule to enable it later.)